signalbash-audio/signalbash-audio.github.io/plugin/signalbash-plugin-manual.md

 plugins, and Signalbash should appear.

+## System Requirements

+Signalbash is very lightweight.
+If your machine can effectively run DAW/NLE software, you won't have an issue adding the Signalbash plugin to a session.

+In order to run the plugin, your Host software must be capable of loading one of the plugin formats shown the Plugin Types section above.

+Signalbash also requires an internet connection in order to properly save activity.

+Signalbash is only available for 64 bit machines.

+Signalbash is available for macOS & Windows machines.

+### macOS

+Signalbash can be installed & run on macOS version 10.11 or greater.
+Both Intel & ARM architectures are supported.

+## Windows

+Signalbash can be run on machines running the Windows operating system with Windows 7 or greater.

+Signalbash is not currently available on Windows machines with ARM processors.

+## Linux

+Signalbash is not currently available with Linux operating systems.

 ## Installation Locations

 The Installer will install each plugin type at the following locations on your